 Did you know that in recent years, loyalty program fraud has risen by 89%?
 Besides the obvious monetary loss that comes with this, leaving your reward program vulnerable to fraud also jeopardizes customers’ trust in your brand.
 If their data is stolen (which could also be used later in a ransomware attack), or they are punished after unknowingly stumbling into an exploit, they might turn their backs on your brand.
 For these reasons, deploying state-of-the-art fraud detection measures is a must for any business running a loyalty program.

-Everything You Need to Know About Loyalty Fraud
+Everything You Need to Know About Fraud Detection in Loyalty Programs

 Loyalty fraud or loyalty program fraud is when someone abuses the framework or rules of a reward program for their benefit.
 It can range from customers finding a way to redeem single-use coupons multiple times to employees illegally handing out points to their acquaintances.
 And because loyalty points and rewards hold real monetary value, exploiting the system can cause serious harm to program owners.